kerker00/XTransform/README.md

 	- use the the NSOpenPanel and NSSavePanel in a sandboxed app

 The included XSL transformation example are inspired by www.w3schools.com

+## TODO

+Small things are still to do

+    - Documentation
+    - Provide example files xml and xslt
+    - ...